Law enforcement’s indifference to a rape kit backlog reporting requirement is stunning; Legislature should hold agencies accountable.

 “Survivors deserve justice.
 The lack of participation in this audit not only fails to deliver justice, but is also a violation of state law,” said Chiu, a Democrat from San Francisco.

 Conducting a statewide audit of untested rape kits is one of six policy recommendations, or “pillars,” recommended by the Joyful Heart Foundation to “end the backlog.”
-The Joyful Heart Foundation was launched in 2004 by actress Mariska Hargitay, known to many as Olivia Benson in the long-running television series, “Law & Order: Sexual Victims Unit.”
+The Joyful Heart Foundation was launched in 2004 by actress Mariska Hargitay, known to many as Olivia Benson in the long-running television series, “Law & Order: Special Victims Unit.”

 “Testing all kits should be a no-brainer,” Chiu said.